 - Magic also has another set of archetypes, Vorthos/Melvin.
 This is a separate axis; one's Vorthosity is unrelated to one's Timminess.
 Essentially, it's a matter of appreciation for form vs. appreciation for function: Timmy/Johnny/Spike is about why a person plays (and what he plays), whereas Vorthos/Melvin is about what he appreciates.
 When evaluating cards, Vorthos likes them based upon how they make him feel, and Melvin likes them based on how they make him think.
 Original article: here before we elaborate.

 - Vorthos is primarily interested in fluff, setting, background, story, etc. A Vorthos-Johnny might build a deck with contraints of "Soldiers only.
 It doesn't matter the color, because soldiers are professionals, and know how to work together."
 Or, "I am going to buld a zombie deck, with a handful of necromancers and maybe a powerful demon.
 It fits storywise."
 Or (and this one's straight from the Magic website), "How about about a deck focused solely around clams, with a single Mox Pearl in the middle?"

 - Melvins, at the opposite end of the spectrum, would see such constraints as pointless.
 They still care about what's written on the cards, but focus on mechanics rather than flavor.
 A Melvin might build a deck around a mechanic such as vampirism (dealing damage while gaining life) and completely ignore any flavor.
 A Melvin-Johnny might say "I am going to figure out how to use these oddly-worded cards that seem kinda counter-productive, figure out how they actually work, and then build a Goldbergian deck that I understand, but will leave my opponent hopelessly confused".
 Melvins LOVE the Yu-Gi-Oh!
 CCG, and were deeply offended when a card for a demon had the number "7" in every possible spot except one (the casting cost).

 - Richard Bartle wrote an article back in 1996, "Hearts, Clubs, Diamonds, Spades: Players Who Suit MUDs", describing four different player archetypes.
-It's had quite a bit of influence on subsequent development on massively multiplayer games, and Kingdom of Loathing references it directly, and the Path system in Wildstar is clearly influenced by the four archetypes.
+It's had quite a bit of influence on subsequent development on massively multiplayer games; Kingdom of Loathing references it directly, and the Path system in Wildstar is clearly influenced by the four archetypes.